"The Advantage of Not Having a Home Mountain" | Backcountry Guide Daichi Terui

 Following his mentor's advice that if he wanted to be a guide in Japan, he had to master mountain skiing, he decided to use the money he earned from his part-time job at Ishii Sports Sapporo to attend lessons at Sapporo Kokusai Ski Resort, aiming for weekdays when he could get one-on-one instruction

-"Cross-country skis don't have edges, so at first I struggled with angling.
-That's why I've been training my skis since I became an adult.
+"Cross-country skis don't have edges, so I struggled with edge positioning at first.
+That's why I'm a self-taught skier who learned as an adult.
 I

 'm not very good, so I tend to make a lot of short turns, and I admire the big turns I see in videos and magazines."